rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/amazon-eks/_index.md

 The quick start guide provides three options for deploying Rancher on EKS:

-- **Deploy Rancher into a new VPC and new Amazon EKS cluster.** This option builds a new AWS environment consisting of the VPC, subnets, NAT gateways, security groups, bastion hosts, Amazon EKS cluster, and other infrastructure components.
+- **Deploy Rancher into a new VPC and new Amazon EKS cluster**.
+This option builds a new AWS environment consisting of the VPC, subnets, NAT gateways, security groups, bastion hosts, Amazon EKS cluster, and other infrastructure components.
 It then deploys Rancher into this new EKS cluster.
-- **Deploy Rancher into an existing VPC and a new Amazon EKS cluster.** This option provisions Rancher in your existing AWS infrastructure.
+- **Deploy Rancher into an existing VPC and a new Amazon EKS cluster**.
+This option provisions Rancher in your existing AWS infrastructure.
-- **Deploy Rancher into an existing VPC and existing Amazon EKS cluster.** This option provisions Rancher in your existing AWS infrastructure.
+- **Deploy Rancher into an existing VPC and existing Amazon EKS cluster**.
+This option provisions Rancher in your existing AWS infrastructure.

 Deploying this Quick Start for a new virtual private cloud (VPC) and new Amazon EKS cluster using default parameters builds the following Rancher environment in the AWS Cloud: